patoarvizu/cloudflare-route53-controller/README.md

 The controller will create the record indicated by the `cloudflare.patoarvizu.dev/cloudflare-record`, and additionally, it will create another `CNAME host1.patoarvizu.dev` pointing to `host1.patoarvizu.dev.cdn.cloudflare.net`, and the corresponding one pointing from Cloudflare to `example-origin.patoarvizu.dev`.

+Similarly, you can have the controller create additional records based on an existing `ingress.kubernetes.io/server-alias` annotation.
+If you add the `cloudflare.patoarvizu.dev/add-aliases` annotation, the controller will create a new set of records for each alias.

-Just keep in mind that the `-enable-additional-hosts-annotations` flag enables the annotation across all `Ingress`es but **doesn't** enforce it, while the `*/add-rules-hosts` annotation can be applied selectively to a subset of them.
+Just keep in mind that the `-enable-additional-hosts-annotations` flag enables the annotation across all `Ingress`es but **doesn't** enforce it, while the `cloudflare.patoarvizu.dev/add-rules-hosts` or `cloudflare.patoarvizu.dev/add-aliases` annotations can be applied selectively to a subset of them.

 ## Configuration